 For further information about the A Level and BTEC subjects available at Thomas Adams Sixth Form, please take a look at our subjects in more detail here.

-- Advanced Apprenticeship (Level 3).
-To be accepted onto one of these, you will need 5 GCSE passes or a Level 2 Apprenticeship.
-Level 3 Apprenticeships are the equivalent of 2 A-Level passes so would be considered the option for the majority of you post-16.
-These may feature supervisory aspects of that trade.
+Advanced Apprenticeship (Level 3) To be accepted onto one of these, you will need 5 GCSE passes or a Level 2 Apprenticeship.
+Level 3 Apprenticeships are the equivalent of 2 A Level passes so would be considered the option for the majority of students post-16.

-- Higher Apprenticeship (Level 4 and above).
-To study a Level 4/5 Apprenticeship, you will need to have studied an Advanced Apprenticeship or have A levels.
+Higher Apprenticeship (Level 4 and above) To study a Level 4/5 Apprenticeship, your child will need to have studied an Advanced Apprenticeship or have A level qualifications.
 A Level 4 Apprenticeship is the equivalent of a foundation degree, which is two-thirds of a university degree.
-Level 6 apprenticeships are available, these are the equivalent of a bachelors degree and Level 7, a masters degree.
+Level 6 apprenticeships are available, these are the equivalent of a bachelors degree and Level 7 the equivalent of a masters degree.